paypal/paypal-android/adr/2-dissolve-core-api-and-http-request-factories/index.md

 ## Consequences

 Feature Clients will have a dependency on each microservice they use.
-A side effect of a Feature Client having a lot of dependencies is an increased parameter count for a client's constructor.
-This could result in decreased readability, cause linting errors, and a decrease in code coverage until we pick a suitable dependency injection framework.
+A side effect of a Feature Client having a lot of dependencies is an increased parameter count for the client's constructor.
+This could result in:

+1. Decreased readability
+1. Linting errors
+1. A decrease in code coverage until we pick a suitable dependency injection framework

 [1]: https://nakabonne.dev/posts/depth-of-module/